 HOME

-In my work, I like to experiment with color and form through playful and witty concepts that connect to social activism, specifically feminism.
-I am also driven to explore how fun and unpredictable design can be expressed in a commercial context, going beyond personal gratification.
+Her work experiments with color and form through playful and witty concepts that connect to social activism.
+She explores how fun and unpredictable design can be expressed and contextualized through commercial visual systems and brands.

 Email